 Book and history lovers looking for places to go in Bologna must visit the Biblioteca Salaborsa, a public library in the city.
 Housed in the medieval Palazzo d’Accursio, the library has a vast collection of books for adults, teens, and children.
 Book readings and activities for all ages are also conducted in the library.

-A plus point is access to computers with free internet.
+A plus point is an access to computers with free internet.
 Another major highlight besides the books are the Roman ruins beneath the building.
 You can see them on the floor of the library!

 Sanctuary of Santa Maria della Vita